A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Previous Works

 In this section, we briefly review semi-analytic work in the literature to provide context for our new model.
 The general approach in semi-analytic modelling of galaxy evolution is to generate dark matter halo merger trees, either with MC methods or cosmological N-body simulations, and then apply analytic prescriptions for star formation and astrophysical feedback processes.
 This has been widely used to model galaxies at lower redshifts than those explored here \citep[for a review see][]{2015ARA&A..53...51S}.
 It has also been used to study high-redshift galaxies and reionization, but without including PopIII stars \citep[e.g.,][]{Poole16, Mutch16, Yung2, Yung3, Yung4, Yung5, Yung6}.

 Described in detail in Section \ref{sec:methods}, we have adopted this framework to develop a global model of the first PopIII stars and early galaxies that includes full dark matter halo merger history, incorporates self-consistent LW feedback \citep{Haiman97, Haiman00, Machacek01, Oshea08, Ahn09}, and is calibrated to recent hydrodynamical simulations.
 Most of the previous merger tree-based semi-analytic modelling of the first stars has been utilized to study the assembly of individual halos, rather than the global quantities which we focus on.
-This includes the formation of high-redshift supermassive black holes in rare high-mass halos \citep[e.g.,][]{Valiante16, 2021MNRAS.503.5046L} as well as Milky Way-like halos to make predictions for stellar archaeology \citep[e.g.,][]{Magg18, Griffen18, Ishiyama16, deBennassuti17, Graziani17}.
-We note there have been previous global merger-tree based models related to ours.
+This includes the formation of high-redshift supermassive black holes in rare high-mass halos \citep[e.g.,][]{Valiante16, 2021MNRAS.503.5046L, Trinca22} as well as Milky Way-like halos to make predictions for stellar archaeology \citep[e.g.,][]{Magg18, Griffen18, Ishiyama16, deBennassuti17, Graziani17}.
+We note that there have been previous global merger-tree-based models related to ours.
 In \cite{2016MNRAS.462.3591M}, the PopIII SFRD was the focus; this is updated here with newly simulated critical halo masses for PopIII star formation \citep{Kulkarni21}.
+More recently, \cite{Trinca22} utilized EPS merger trees to study black hole and PopIII star formation, but this work focused on lower redshifts than what are explored here.
 We also note that towards the completion of this work, \cite{Ventura22} and \cite{Trinca23} presented similar global models of the first stars and galaxies.
 Their respective focuses were on the predicted 21cm signal and UV luminosity functions, whereas we utilize our model to explore the impact of various physical effects and modelling techniques on the PopIII and metal-enriched SFRDs.
 An additional novel aspect of our work is that we use our model to understand the behavior of various sub-volumes of the Universe as a step towards accurate modelling of the 3D spatial fluctuations of high-redshift star formation.